Overview

 Accommodation

-Palacio de Santa Paula, Granada: 5-star hotel in a converted convent, close to the Royal Chapel; rooms are comfortable and contemporary.
+Hotel Molina Lario, Málaga: functional 4-star in the centre.
+AC Palacio de Santa Paula, Granada: comfortable, contemporary hotel in the centre; comparable to a 4-star.
 Las Casas de la Judería, Córdoba: 4-star hotel composed of 5 converted 17th and 18th-century houses in the Jewish quarter, a short walk from the mosque.
 Single rooms are doubles for sole use throughout.

 How strenuous?